justincbagley/GaussClust/README.md

 **What does bgmmSensTest do?**

 The bgmmSensTest portion of the GaussClust repository uses a simple sensitivity analysis to probe the effect of varying the prior probabilities given to known observations (e.g. labeled individuals) during belief-based GMM in the bgmm R package.
 This sounds more complicated than it really is.
-The bgmm package expects a P matrix containing the plausibilities of the known assignments, in which the diagonal values are prior probs for knowns, and other values in a row are zero or split the remaining probability into the corresponding number of clusters (dividing by the number of off-diagonal cells/columns along each row). bgmmSensTest.sh goes through a simple series of steps to see how different the matrix of posterior probabilities of assignment to different clusters (named 'tij' in bgmm output) turns out to be when the (on-diagonal) prior probabilities for knowns in P are varied across some range of equally spaced values, e.g. from 0.5 to 0.95.
+The bgmm package expects a P matrix containing the plausibilities of the known assignments, in which the diagonal values are prior probs for knowns, and other values in a row are zero or another minimum value, or they simply split the remaining probability into the corresponding number of clusters (dividing by the number of off-diagonal cells/columns along each row). bgmmSensTest.sh goes through a simple series of steps to see how different the matrix of posterior probabilities of assignment to different clusters (named 'tij' in bgmm output) turns out to be when the (on-diagonal) prior probabilities for knowns in P are varied across some range of equally spaced values, e.g. from 0.5 to 0.95.
 Here are the basic steps in a bgmmSensTest run: (1) setup work environment and read in sensitivity test conditions from 'bgmm_sens_test.cfg' configuration file present in working dir, (2) make test input files with prior probs varying across range specified by user, (3) organize files and conduct test runs within separate sub-folders, (3) use results and text organized above to create an Rscript allowing visualization and comparison of results across test conditions, (4) run the Rscript and cleanup unnecessary files.

-Hopefully the results of bgmmSensTest will show that varying knowns' plausibilities has very little effect on the posterior outcome of the assignments of knowns, and of of course it should also have very little effect on the unknowns!
+Hopefully, the results of bgmmSensTest will show that varying knowns' plausibilities has very little effect on the posterior outcome of the assignments of knowns, and of of course this should also have very little effect on the unknowns!
 If, for example, results meet an arbitrary value of \<\<5% difference across all pairs of probability matrices (each derived from running GaussClust with a different 'test value' for the knowns' prior probs), then you can probably feel confident in fixing the prior probabilities of the knowns to a set value.
 Alternatively, results might be better presented from across the range of test values used in bgmmSensTest.

 _NOTE_: One difference between bgmmSensTest code and regular GaussClust runs is that bgmmSensTest calls a 'lite' version of GaussClust with reduced to-screen output (printing comments to screen mostly turned off).
 Users should only use this 'GaussClust_lite.sh' script with bgmmSensTest.sh, not by itself.